UBCAgroBot/navigation-2019-2023/README.md

 `test_pf.py:`
-  - runs performance tests on any of the algorithms against any video
+  - runs performance tests on any of the algorithms against any video with an optional GUI
   - reports `framerate`, `time-to-finish`, `vanishing point uptime`, `avg time to process frame`
   - arguments :
     - `-a/--alg` : name of algorithm